Bob Doran

 unquestioned authority but also suggests that her house

 somehow resembles a brothel.
-In this analogy the role of whore
+In this scenario the role of

-is played by her flirtatious nineteen-year-old daughter, who
+whore is played by her flirtatious nineteen-year-old daughter,

-has the eyes of "a little perverse madonna."
-Mrs. Mooney gives
+who has the eyes of "a little perverse madonna."
+Mrs. Mooney

-Polly "the run of the young men" in the house, but she can see
+gives Polly "the run of the young men" in the house, but she

 compromised the mother intervenes.
 Ominously, the reader